telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/custom-scripts-before-after.md

 ---
 title: Custom Scripts Before/After Test
 page_title: Custom Scripts Before/After Test
-description: "Add Custom Scripts Before/After Test execution in Test Studio.
-Execute certain actions before or after each test run in Test Studio."
+description: "Learn how to execute custom scripts before or after a test run in Test Studio by overriding BaseTest methods.
+This article explains how to use OnBeforeTestStarted and OnAfterTestCompleted for setup, cleanup, and accessing test results in both Standalone and Visual Studio plugin environments."
 position: 1
 ---
 # Execute Custom Scripts Before/After the Test Run